- Forrester created another TCO/ROI study that was paid for by SAP.

 “Our supply chain from extraction to market is exceedingly complicated.
 We have over 157 different avenues for how we go to market.
 By the numbers, we have 60,000 unique materials, 6,000 vendors, 4,000 customers, and an additional 10,000 partners.”

 S/4HANA’s supply chain functionality still lags ECC by a substantial margin.
 Secondly, a complex supply chain should not impact inventory management.
 No matter how many, each of these locations is a simple setup as a plant material combination connected to another plant material combination.
 I have personally had many customers with the numbers listed above, so it is not at all surprising or more complicated than what many other companies deal with and deal with using ECC.
 It is a simple goods issue and goods receipt in ECC.
 If this quotation were from 5 years ago, ECC would be considered what solved this issue.
-Pre-S/4HANA if you were to have asked SAP if they can handle
+Pre-S/4HANA, if you were to have asked SAP if they can handle

 “157 different avenues for how we go to market.
 By the numbers, we have 60,000 unique materials, 6,000 vendors, 4,000 customers, and an additional 10,000 partners.”

 Their answer would have been that ECC is running the supply chains of the largest companies in the world, so the scenario above is nothing they have not done.
 The study is not precise that the company moved from ECC; they may have moved from another ERP system.
 But this study is trying to make the burning platform move to S/4HANA when almost all the vast supply chains using SAP in the world presently are running ECC.

 S/4HANA Provides Real-Time Inventories?